fabriciocunhauk/be-the-hero/README.md

 https://be-the-hero-oficial.netlify.com/

 📱 App
-Download para Android
+Download for Android

 💻 Projeto
-Be the Hero é um projeto que visa ajudar, de maneira financeira uma instituição de caridade, ajudando a mesma se manter.

-🦸‍♂️ Qual a importância de ajudar uma ONG?
-As organizações não governamentais (ONGs) são entidades privadas da sociedade civil, sem fins lucrativos, cujo propósito é defender e promover uma causa.
-Essa causa pode ser virtualmente de qualquer tipo: direitos humanos, direitos animais, direitos indígenas, gênero, luta contra o racismo, meio ambiente, questões urbanas, imigrantes, entre muitos outros.
+Be the Hero is a project that aims to help a charity financially, helping it to stay.

+🦸‍♂️ What is the importance of helping an NGO?
+Non-governmental organizations (NGOs) are private, non-profit civil society entities whose purpose is to defend and promote a cause.
+This cause can be of virtually any type: human rights, animal rights, indigenous rights, gender, the fight against racism, the environment, urban issues, immigrants, among many others.

-♻️ Como contribuir
+♻️
+How to contribute
-Fork esse repositório;
+Fork this repository;
-Crie uma branch com a sua feature: git checkout -b my-feature Commit suas mudanças: git commit -m 'feat: My new feature' Push a sua branch: git push origin my-feature
+Create a branch with your feature: git checkout -b my-feature Commit your changes: git commit -m 'feat: My new feature' Push your branch: git push origin my-feature
-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.
+After the merge of your pull request is done, you can delete your branch.

-🎓 Quem ministrou?
+🎓
-A semana foi ministrada pelo Diego Fernandes
+Who ministered?
+The week was given by Diego Fernandes

-📝 Licença
+📝
-Esse projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+License
+This project is under the MIT license.
+See the LICENSE file for more details.

+📱
-📱 Social
+Social
-Me acompanhe nas minhas redes sociais.
+Follow me on my social networks.
 Github Github Instagram Facebook Linkedin Email WhatsApp

-Feito Por Fabricio Cunha
+Made By Fabricio Cunha